 Avoid, Alter, Adapt, Accept

-What’s unnecessary stress in your life today?
+What unnecessary stress is in your life today?
 Have you been constantly watching the news?
-Is it possible to avoid people who gives you a hard time?
-How about only committing to tasks that are most important to you, instead of having a long list of things to-do?
+Is it possible to avoid people who give you a hard time?
+How about only committing to tasks that are most important to you instead of having a long list of things to do?

 Asking these questions will help you identify sources of stress that you can try to avoid.
-One thing I’ve learned to do is to avoid tuning in to the news first thing in the morning.
+For example, one thing I’ve learned to do is to avoid tuning in to the news first thing in the morning.

 There will be moments when it might be hard to avoid specific situations.
 One communication technique I’ve learned that may alter a stressful situation, perhaps with a friend or a family member, is the Non-Violent Communication (NVC) model by Marshall Rosenberg.

-When you’re in a disagreement with someone, it helps if you can put yourself in the perspective of the other person.
+When you’re in a disagreement with someone, it helps if you put yourself in the other person’s perspective.
 This is where NVC comes in.
-You make an observation (instead of being judgmental with an evaluation) where you try to identify what the other person may be needing based on their emotions.
-When you show compassion and understanding, it can evoke a positive response from another.
+You make an observation (instead of being judgmental) where you try to identify what the other person may be seeking.
+It’s when you show compassion and understanding that evokes a positive response from another.

-How would you reframe a stressful situation right now that can help you move forward?
-When you can’t change the stressor, changing your expectations about it may make a difference.
+How would you reframe a stressful situation that can help you move forward?
+Adjusting your expectations about it may make a difference when you can’t change the stressor.

 I like this quote by Albus Dumbledore from Harry Potter –